Image by anemoneprojectors

 Growing Your Own

-Comfrey is a sterile plant which means it can only be online casino grown by root divisions.
+Comfrey is a sterile plant which means it can only be grown by root divisions.
 If you have a friend with a garden they might be willing to share or you could always order some.
 Typically once you get it growing it is not a hard plant to maintain and will grow crazy!